hngts/funcdown-standalone/README.md

-ho # Funcdown - Advanced Markup Generator
+# Funcdown - Advanced Markup Generator
 In contrast to SR (Standard-Rolling) **Funcdown** version on [official website](https://hngts.com/?mkp=fncd~obtain), that consists of class, library and configuration file separatedly, this version has all three of them packed into one fat php file.
 Thanks to PHP's 'multispace' feature (`namespace NsName {}`) we don't need to mess around with .phar extension any longer.

 ## Structure Difference against Funcdown SR version